rahiel/archiveror/README.md

   [FAQ][faq-archive.org], [Wikipedia][wiki-archive.org].
 - [**perma.cc**](https://perma.cc/), launched in 2013.
 Founded by the Harvard
   Law School Library.
 Provides accounts to manage archived links.
-Free accounts can create 10 archives per month.
+Free accounts can only create 10 archives.
 Links:
   [Example](https://perma.cc/M8Q2-B8FY), [FAQ][faq-perma].
 - [**webcitation.org**](http://www.webcitation.org), launched in 1997, respects
   robots.txt.
 You need to set an email address at the options to use it.
 Has a